josephinex/100-days-of-code/log.md

 **Today's Progress**: This whole day has been dedicated to my "ToDoList" app for Android.
 Added CDI to WorldExplorer as well.

-**Thoughts:** Not much has been done, only the UI and some functionality which crashed the android emulator :)
+**Thoughts:** Not much has been done, only the UI and some functionality which crashed the app in the android emulator :)

 **Link to work:** No work so far, cause I don't know how to deploy, and there's nothing worthy to deploy yet :)